trakerr-com/trakerr-javascript/README.md

 ## Getting Started (Node/Browser)
 This library works with both node apps and browser apps seamlessly.

 For node apps just installing the above dependencies and bootstrapping the code similar to the below is sufficient.
-For browser apps, we recommend browserify [as instructed here](#For browser).
+See the instructions below for the browser.

 ### Create a client
 In your script, the first thing before sending an event is to create a client.
 For npm apps, you may use require, but other options are also listed below.